HuaiyuWEI/MOC_MachineLearning/README.md

-# Python script for training the Dual-branch neural network in the manuscript ``Full-depth Reconstruction of Long-Term Meridional Overturning Circulation Variability from Satellite-Measurable Quantities via Machine Learning''
+Python script for training the dual-branch neural network described in the manuscript "Full-Depth Reconstruction of Long-Term Meridional Overturning Circulation Variability from Satellite-Measurable Quantities via Machine Learning."